Recreate EFI partition with GRUB

 Boot with a live CD

 As the system is not bootable, and assuming that taking the internal drive out and connecting it to another PC is not an option, one needs to boot a GNU/Linux distribution from a DVD or USB stick.
-If possible, the system on the USB stick should match the one installed on the machine, in order to avoid incompatibilities.
+If possible, the system on the USB stick should match the one installed on the machine, to avoid incompatibilities.

 In case the EFI partition has been deleted and the PC is still running, it is possible to restore the partition without rebooting from a removable media.